Jump to content

 The day was starting on an exquisite note.

-Raphael whistled his way to the dining room, an unfinished melody that fit his mood.
-He sat at the head of the table, thanking the young man who brought his breakfast of mixed fruit salad, a fried egg and cinnamon oatmeal.
-Taking his spoon, he glanced up to find Himura watching him with wide eyes.
+Raphael whistled on his way to the dining room, an unfinished melody that fit his mood.
+He sat at the head of the table, thanking the young man who brought his breakfast of mixed fruit salad, a fried egg, and cinnamon oatmeal.
+Taking his spoon, he glanced up to find Himura watching him with interest.

 “What?”
 Raphael touched his jaw.
 “Do I have shaving cream on my face?”